chrismyers2000/MeshAdv-Pi-Hat/README.md

 # MeshAdv Pi Hat

 The MeshAdv Pi Hat is a 1 Watt Raspberry Pi hat designed to be used with the Linux-native version of Meshtastic known as meshtasticd.
 The board includes space for a GPS module and breakout for I2C bus.
+This make for a good "base station" or "Router" node that can be mounted high on a pole and powered over POE (using separate POE adapter).
+No more need to retrieve the node everytime you want to update firmware, it can all be done remotely.
+It also makes it easy and reliable to connect to MQTT.
 This hat is experimental at this point.

 ![https://github.comMeshAdv Pi Hat/V1.0/Photos/3D Top.png)](https://github.com/chrismyers2000/MeshAdv-Pi-Hat/blob/d284307009050c0d9ed418b5709d0a8eee448441/V1.0/Photos/3D%20Top.png)